[LUM#16] Savings by the drop

 Irrigation 2.0

 To reduce their water consumption, some farmers have adopted a smart meter.
 What makes it special?
 It gives them real-time information on their withdrawals, so they can better manage their watering and facilitate water sharing on a common network.
 Another advantage: these meters provide water managers with frequent, precise measurements of consumption.
 This data is invaluable for regulating hydraulic structures and optimizing water releases from reservoirs.
-To be effective, a sufficient number of farmers need to opt for this system," explains Raphaële Préget.
+A sufficient number of farmers need to opt for this system for it to be effective," explains Raphaële Préget.
 But today, only a minority of farmers are equipped.

 As part of these behavioral economics approaches, the researchers also tested various "nudges", or "non-monetary incentives that aim to guide choices without constraining them", explains the researcher.
 An example of a nudge ?
 We shared with them a testimonial from a farmer who has been fitted out with smart meters, extolling their benefits."
 Effective incentive tools, to move towards greater cooperation, essential to the management of a common resource.